asa55/asa55.github.io/assets/content/csmath.md

+# Math!

+## I haven't decided how far I'm going to take this outside of discrete math.
+There are tons of concepts worth exploring, so I'll have to iterate over this a few times at least as I consider how I want to constrain the scope of this page.
+A few notes from me to myself are below

-## Another topic I've been thinking about recently is related to counting probabilities
+## A topic I've been thinking about recently is related to counting probabilities

 Years ago in a class called Analysis of Stochastic Processes, my instructor asked a toy problem on a quiz.
 His favorite Boston baseball team went to the world series, where the best team out of 7 games wins it all.
 I chewed on that for a few minutes thinking about it as a tree diagram, and trying to wrap my head around accounting for early termination by winning it all after only 4 games.
 After a meager attempt at drawing the tree on the back of the exam, I realized this method was too complex to draw out.
 One way to come to the right answer, and I suspect the way he was looking for, was to use a few observations in disjointed sets and the pigeonhole property to realize that there is only one way to win 4 games, (4 choose 3) ways to win 3 games out of 4 then win the 5th, (5 choose 3) ways to win 3 games out of 5 then win the 6th, and (6 choose 3) ways to make it to game 7 then win it all.
 Adding these all together gives you 35 possible winning outcomes, and by symmetry there are 35 more outcomes where the other team wins.